facebook/docusaurus/website/docs/creating-pages.md

 title: Creating Pages
 ---

 In this section, we will learn about creating ad-hoc pages in Docusaurus using React.
-This is most useful for creating one-off standalone pages.
+This is most useful for creating one-off standalone pages like a showcase page, playground page or support page.

-### Creating Pages
+## Adding a new page

 <!-- TODO: What will the user see if pages/ is empty? -->

-In the `src/pages` directory, create a file called `hello.js` with the following contents:
+In the `/src/pages/` directory, create a file called `hello.js` with the following contents:

 ```jsx
 import React from 'react';